Dex-568/chatclient/README.md

 This is a little side hobby of mine to expand my knowledge of python with differerent libraries like threading and ssl.

---- Right now the SSL function only works on local machines due to the self signed certs and how they are set up ---

 To use it simply run server.py and follow the instructions, then connect a few client.py's and it's all smooth sailing from there.

+## server.py

+The server takes two arguments when choosing either an unencrypted (new) or encrypted (newenc) sessions.
+These would be the IP and port to listen on.

+Right now the server holds a sort of spectator role in that no commands can be issued from the server (mainly because I have no fucking clue) but it holds a log of messages sent.

+The server is multithreaded and can allow up to 3 clients (changeable in the code).

+## client.py

+The client takes 3 arguments when choosing either a unencrypted (connect) or encrypted (connectenc) sessions.
+These would be the IP, port and the username to connect under.

+The client can both receive messages from other clients and issue commands to the server/get information about the client.

+## SSL

+The ssl option first checks if you have already got a certificate saved within the directory, if none is found one will be generated with a time expiry of 4 days (changeable in the code).

+*Right now the SSL function only works on local machines due to the self signed certs and how they are set up*